Gears of War: Plot

 Gears of War 4 takes place 25 years after human victory.
 Fort Umson is ambushed by creatures called the Swarm.
 Reyna and the other villagers are captured.
-With JD, Kait, and Del left - they reach out to Marcus who reluctantly agrees to help them.
-The COG, led by First Minister Jinn, pursues the group after erroneously believing they are behind a string of COG kidnappings.
-The four reach a Locust burial site where they learn that the countermeasure caused the Locust to evolve into the Swarm and they have been capturing humans to transform them into soldiers for their army.
-The group receives assistance from Baird and Cole.
-They battle their way to the Swarm's hive but discover Reyna has been forcefully integrated.
+With JD, Kait, and Del left - they recruit Marcus to save their people.
+The COG pursues the group after erroneously believing they are behind a string of kidnappings.
+The four reach a Locust burial site where they learn the Imulsion countermeasure caused the Locust to evolve into the Swarm and have been capturing humans to transform them into soldiers for their new army.
+The group receives assistance from Baird and Cole as they battle their way to the Swarm's hive, but discover Reyna has been forcefully integrated in their network.
 Kait separates and euthanizes her mother upon her request.
 Kait is given the necklace that belonged to Reyna's mother, which bears the symbol of the Locust Horde.

 Kait, JD, Del, and Marcus rejoin the COG and offer their intelligence to Jinn in order to help fight the Swarm.
-After Reyna's death, Kait begins to have nightmares and visions related to the Swarm caused by Myrrah, whose consciousness is still alive.
-Kait refuses to tell the others about her connection to the Locust out of fear of being persecuted.
-Marcus and Baird believe they will need the Hammer of Dawn back online to help defend against the upcoming war with the Swarm.
+After Reyna's death, Kait begins to have nightmares and visions related to the Swarm, caused by Queen Myrrah, whose consciousness is still alive and connected to Kait's mind.
+Kait refuses to tell the others about her connection to the Locust out of fear.
+Marcus and Baird believe the Hammer of Dawn will be needed back online to defend against the upcoming war with the Swarm.
 Baird uncovers intel on additional Hammer of Dawn satellites at Azura.

-Gears 5 begins with Delta returning to Azura to launch the Hammer satellites as the Swarm begins to attack COG Settlements.
-Kait is captured by the Swarm and connects her to the hivemind where she controls them, resulting in her uncle's death.
-After being rescued, Kait reveals her visions and believes them to be messages from the Swarm, as evidenced by her grandmother's necklace.
-Marcus has Kait and Del find answers at the New Hope facility and the secret lab in Mount Kadar.
-There, Kait and Del learn that the Locust were the result of genetic experiments done to human children sick with Rustlung by mutating them with the DNA of creatures from the Hollow.
+Gears 5 begins with Delta returning to Azura to launch the Hammer satellites as the Swarm starts to attack COG Settlements.
+Kait is captured by the Swarm and is connected to the hivemind, in which she controls the Swarm army, resulting in her Uncle Oscar's death.
+After being rescued, Kait reveals her visions and believes them to be messages from the Locust, as evidenced by her grandmother's necklace.
+Marcus has Kait find answers at the New Hope facility and a secret lab in Mount Kadar where the scientists fled.
+Kait learns the Locust were the result of genetic experiments on human children sick with Rustlung and mutated with the DNA of creatures from the Hollow.
 The Sires were used to fertilize the stem cells of Myrrah, who was genetically immune to Imulsion.
 Myrrah was Reyna's mother, making Kait the next in line for queen.
 Kait disconnects herself from the hivemind, forcing Myrrah to possess Reyna's reanimated body.
-The Swarm becomes stronger now that they have their queen and launch an attack against New Ephyra.
+The Swarm, becoming stronger with their queen, launches an attack against New Ephyra.
 Using the Hammer of Dawn, the COG repels the Swarm attack.
 Kait vows to kill Queen Reyna before she can attack again.